stas00/porting/transformers/fairseq-wmt19/README.md

 [...]
 ```

 The top entries of this file include very frequent short codes.
-As we will see in a moment the bottom includes the most common multi-letter coders and even full long words.
+As we will see in a moment the bottom includes the most common multi-letter sub-words and even full long words.

 A special token `</w>` indicates that the end of the word.
-So in the few lines above we find:
+So in several lines above we find:
 ```
 e n</w> 1423551864
 e r</w> 1142368899
 th e</w> 432025210
 ```
-If the second column doesn't include `</w>`, it means that it's found in the middle of the word and not the end of it.
+If the second column doesn't include `</w>`, it means that this segment is found in the middle of the word and not the end of it.

-The last column informs us of how many times this BPE code has been encountered, and this file is sorted by this column - so the most common BPE codes are on top.
+The last column informs us of how many times this BPE code has been encountered while being trained.
+This file is sorted by this column - so the most common BPE codes are on top.

 By looking at the counts we now know that when this tokenizer was trained it encountered 1,423,551,864 words ending in `en`, 1,142,368,899 words ending in `er` and 432,025,210 words ending in `the`.
 For the latter it most likely means the actual word `the`, but it would also include words like `lathe`, `loathe`, `tithe`, etc.

-This also immediately tells you that this tokenizer was trained on an enormous amount of text!
+These huge numbers also indicate to us that this tokenizer was trained on an enormous amount of text!

-If we look at the bottom of the file:
+If we look at the bottom of the same file:

 ```
-# tail -10 ~/porting/pytorch_fairseq_model/bpecodes
+$ tail -10 ~/porting/pytorch_fairseq_model/bpecodes
 4 x 109019
 F ische</w> 109018
 sal aries</w> 109012